Is Your WordPress Site Really Secure?

 WordPress is a great platform, but hackers and the other scum of the Internet can wreak havoc any time, especially if your theme (or WordPress installation) makes it easy for them.
 This is particularly why should never search for “free WordPress themes”, which is something we’ve all done at one time or another.
-Take note, I’m not against free WordPress themes, and there are some good free themes at WordPress.org or even here on WPExplorer, but the vast majority of free themes out there aren’t really “free”.
+Take note, I’m not against free WordPress themes, and there are some good free themes at WordPress.org or even here on WPExplorer under ourfree themes section, but the vast majority of free themes you’ll find scatter across the web aren’t always really “free”.

 These themes often have hidden lines of code or links that the developer or hacker placed solely for their own benefit.
 It is cleverly hidden, so you probably won’t notice this underlying code until it is too late.
 With that out of the way, shall we discuss a few things about your WordPress security?
 In this post, we will cover: